 RSUs have been utilized to compensate participants for their individual performance based achievements and corporate performance, and they are intended to supplement stock option awards.
 The Company's Compensation Committee may determine the vesting schedule of RSUs at the time of grant.
 The settlement date shall be no later than the third anniversary of the date of grant and all payments in respect of the vested units shall be paid in full before the end of the same calendar year.
-Non-vested RSUs are forfieted if the participant voluntarily leaves employment with the Company.
+Non-vested RSUs are forfeited if the participant voluntarily leaves employment with the Company.
 On exercise of RSUs, the shares are issued from treasury.

-Subsequent to quarter end, on January 5, 2021, the Company granted 1,500,000 RSUs to a director.
+On January 5, 2021, the Company granted 1,500,000 RSUs to a director.
 These RSUs will vest over a one year period.
+During the three month period ended February 28, 2021, the Company recorded \$27,500 in share based compensation expess with respect to these RSUs.
 As at August 31, 2020, no RSUs remained outstanding with all prior RSUs having vested and been settled with the issuance of shares.
 The value of RSUs granted is recorded as share based compensation expense in contributed surplus over the vesting period.